9 Tips for Successful Road Schooling

 When road schooling, you must allow yourself some leeway to be more flexible with the teaching and learning environment than the one that you likely grew up in.

-4. Use available resources
+4. Use available resources to make road schooling easier

 The national parks have Junior Ranger programs that serve as a great resource for kids to learn.
 Each program teaches something different and goes in-depth about topics relevant to that specific national park.
 This is an ideal way to incorporate some place-based learning (and give yourself a break from coming up with all the material).
 These programs provide great lessons on history and science, as well as a number of other subjects.
 Your kids will love learning these things and applying them to nature right there.